George Thorneloe: Biography

-Throneloe was educated at Bishop's College, Lennoxville where he graduated with a First Class in Classics and won the Prince of Wales Medal.
+Thorneloe was educated at Bishop's College, Lennoxville where he graduated with a First Class in Classics and won the Prince of Wales Medal.
 He was ordained in 1874 by Bishop Williams.
 He was a missionary at Stanstead in Quebec Province until 1885 when he became Rector of St Peter's Sherbrooke.
 While at St. Peter's Thorneloe was made a canon of the Cathedral of the Holy Trinity, Quebec City.
 He was almost elected as Bishop of Quebec and Bishop of the Diocese of New Westminster, British Columbia.

 In 1896 he was elected as the third Bishop of Algoma.
-He was consecrated as Bishop on January 6, 1897 in the Cathedral of the Holy Trinity, Quebec City by Bishop Bond of Montreal.
+He was consecrated as Bishop on January 6, 1897, in the Cathedral of the Holy Trinity, Quebec City by Bishop Bond of Montreal.
 In 1915 he also became Metropolitan of Ontario and Archbishop of Algoma.
-Throneloe held is positions as Bishop and Metropolitan until he resigned in 1927 due to ill health.
+Thorneloe held is positions as Bishop and Metropolitan until he resigned in 1927 due to ill health.

 Thorneloe died on 3 August 1935.
 A memorial service was held for him at St. Luke's Anglican Pro-Cathedral in Sault Ste.
 Marie, Ontario.
 He was buried in Malvern Cemetery, Lennoxville, Quebec.
 A limestone baptismal font in the bapitistry of St. Luke's Cathedral memorializes the work of Thorneloe.